edamla/mediterraneanagency/_books/2021-09-01-kut-al-amara1.md

 Kut’s silence in this way is a great military and political blow on behalf of the British.
 As a matter of fact, Britain’s reputation in the Orient was shaken.
-Six months after the defeat at Gallipoli, they suf- fered a new defeat here, dealing a great blow to the influence of the British on the Islamic world.
+Six months after the defeat at Gallipoli, they suffered a new defeat here, dealing a great blow to the influence of the British on the Islamic world.
 This victory will glorify Turkey’s influence in the eyes of Muslim communities, and the British will